 How to Determine Your Eligibility

 Assistance is available to eligible residents in the Huron Valley School District.
-Requirements for eligibility include meeting the maximum income guidelines below (May, 2022).
+Requirements for eligibility include meeting the maximum income guidelines below (Jan.
+2025).

 Note: Pre-Registration is not required to receive food at Community Sharing.